-DOL is a mechanism for expressing logically heterogeneous OSMs.
-It can be used to combine sentences and structured OSMs expressed in different conforming OSM languages and logics into single documents or modules.
-With DOL, sentences or structured OSMs of previously existing OSMs in conforming languages can be reused by literally including them into a DOL OSM.
+OSM.
 A minimum of wrapping constructs and other annotations (e.g. for identifying the language of a sentence) are provided.
-48 See the abstract syntax category Onto in clause 8.
+44 See the abstract syntax category Onto in clause 8.
+Note(44)

-7.2.2.
+7.3.
 DOL includes provisions for expressing mappings between OMSs.